jsooter/packer-chef-highperf-centos7-ami/README.md

-# High Performance CentOS 7 AMI
+# High Performance CentOS 7 AMI TEST

 The stock RHEL and CentOS AMIs are highly unoptimized and typically out of date.
 This project aims to create a high-performance CentOS 7 image that is unencumbered of product codes or other restrictions.
 It now also includes a recent Linux kernel and Docker.